BFTrick/slp-just-a-handful-view/readme.md

 The arrow icon itself is actually a character from Font Awesome.
 This means that you can use CSS to style it with colors, drop shadows, hover effets, etc. The transition effect is created with the proprietary css 3 properties `transform` and `transition`.
 If you have a newer browser (ex.
 Chrome, Firefox, Safari, IE9) you should see the arrow flip upsidedown using CSS.
 If you don't have a fancy browser the arrow will probably just stay there.

-If you would rather not have an icon at all you can hide it using the `____` selector.
+If you would rather not have an icon at all you can hide it using the `#map_sidebar .results_entry > i` selector.
 A possible feature in the future is to use Modernizer to detect if the browser can transform & transition.
 If it can show the fancy animation and if not then just swap out the icon for an upside down icon.

 ## Copyright